luke185/CP3407_MyClean/user_stories/viewing_and_managing_appointments_for_clients.md

 ## Tasks
 >   V1: Week / Chapter 3
+### + TODO (Pre-velocity)
+>   V1: Week / Chapter 4
-1. Add functionality to the user dashboard to display user bookings with all relevant details (1 day)
+1. Add functionality to the user dashboard to display user bookings with all relevant details.
+(1 Day)
 2. Add a cancel button to each booking displayed in the dashboard that cancels the relevant booking.
-(0.5 days)
+(0.5 Days)
 3. Add database management logic so that when a booking is cancelled, the booked slots are freed up and returned to the pool of available bookings.
-(Allowing cancelling an rebooking provides reschedueing functionality) (1 day)
+(Allowing cancelling and rebooking provides rescheduling functionality) (1 Day)
 4. Add a button to allow payment of a booking from the user dashboard.
-(0.5 days)
+(0.5 Days)
 ### + TODO
 >   V1: Week / Chapter 4
-1. Add functionality to the user dashboard to display user bookings with all relevant details
+1. Add functionality to the user dashboard to display user bookings with all relevant details.
+(1.5 Day)
 2. Add a cancel button to each booking displayed in the dashboard that cancels the relevant booking.
+(0.5 Day)
 3. Add database management logic so that when a booking is cancelled, the booked slots are freed up and returned to the pool of available bookings.
-(Allowing cancelling an rebooking provides reschedueing functionality)
+(Allowing cancelling and rebooking provides rescheduling functionality) (1.5 Day)
 4. Add a button to allow payment of a booking from the user dashboard.
+(0.5 Day)
 ### + IN PROGRESS
 >   V1: Week / Chapter 4
-1. Add functionality to the user dashboard to display user bookings with all relevant details (24/03/2025)
+1. Add functionality to the user dashboard to display user bookings with all relevant details.
+(24/03/2025)
 2. Add a cancel button to each booking displayed in the dashboard that cancels the relevant booking.
 (24/03/2025)
 3. Add database management logic so that when a booking is cancelled, the booked slots are freed up and returned to the pool of available bookings.
-(Allowing cancelling an rebooking provides reschedueing functionality) (25/05/2025)
+(Allowing cancelling and rebooking provides rescheduling functionality) (25/05/2025)
 4. Add a button to allow payment of a booking from the user dashboard.
 (27/05/2025)
 ### + DONE
 >   V1: Week / Chapter 2
 1. Add functionality to the user dashboard to display user bookings with all relevant details (24/03/2025)
 2. Add a cancel button to each booking displayed in the dashboard that cancels the relevant booking.
 (25/03/2025)
 3. Add database management logic so that when a booking is cancelled, the booked slots are freed up and returned to the pool of available bookings.
-(Allowing cancelling an rebooking provides reschedueing functionality) (26/05/2025)
+(Allowing cancelling and rebooking provides rescheduling functionality) (26/05/2025)
 4. Add a button to allow payment of a booking from the user dashboard.
 (28/05/2025)

 ## UI Design